Jelmerro/Vieb/FAQ.md

 You can even map the pointer scroll actions to normal mode if you want to, but you will still execute the scrolling at the pointer position.
 This distinction and other differences between the two types of scrolling are explained in `:h scrolling`.

+#### How can I stay in the same tab when I ctrl-click or middle-mouse click on a link?

+By default you will switch to the new tab when using the mouse to open it.
+This can be changed with the `mousenewtabswitch` setting, see `:help mousenewtabswitch` for details.
+In short, if you want to stay in the same tab when opening a link in a new tab with the mouse, run `:set nomousenewtabswitch`.
+The same behavior is by default enabled in follow mode, please see `:help follownewtabswitch` for details.

 #### Why can't I sign in to Google?